DFE-Digital/get-into-teaching-app/app/views/content/how-to-apply-for-teacher-training/teacher-training-application.md

 ## What do I need to include in my teacher training application?

-You can apply to up to 4 courses at a time, but you'll send the same application to each course.
+You can apply to up to 4 courses at a time and will need to provide the following.

-You do not need to tailor your application to a specific teacher training provider – save that detail for your interview!

 ### Your qualifications